Career toolkit

 Examples of good responses include:

-• I have an extremely strong work ethic.
-When I'm working on a project, I don't want just to meet deadlines.
-Rather, I prefer to complete the project well ahead of schedule.
-Last year, I was commended for the quality and implementation of new Therapeutic initiative that improved the behaviour of the young people in my care.
+When I'm working on a report, I don't want just to meet deadlines.
+Rather, I prefer to complete the report well ahead of schedule.

 ANSWER